Kanorade/comp307ass2/README.md

 consuming it would be to write Genetic Programming code from scratch, the Java package JGAP was used to implement sympolic regression for Part Two.
 ## Part 1: Classifying Pingu with a Neural Network
-Implementing a simple neural network to classify penguins.
+Implementing a simple Neural Network (NN) to classify penguins.
 ### Training and Test Data
 As described in the assignment description: